carluchocp/carluchocp/README.md

 ### Hi there 👋, my name is Carlo Carpentieri
 #### I am a Full-Stack developer

-Committed Full Stack developer with good attention to detail and problem-solving skills.
-I am currently working on my bachelor's degree as an engineer and am proficient in React, CSS, and Python.
-Team player with excellent communication skills and ethics, I am a fast learner, and I am respectful and patient, including being honest and upright.
+Greetings!
+I'm a dedicated Full Stack developer, currently pursuing an engineering degree, with a strong inclination towards detail-oriented problem-solving.
+My journey in Full Stack Development commenced with a comprehensive bootcamp, where I gained proficiency in JavaScript, SQL, React, Python, Flask, HTML, CSS, and API integration.
+With a passion for crafting innovative software solutions, I thrive in collaborative environments, excelling in communication and upholding ethical standards.
+Eager to contribute my skills and enthusiasm to your team, I aspire to continue growing as a developer, committed to lifelong learning and professional advancement.

 Skills: REACT / JS / HTML / CSS / PYTHON / RUBY / SQL / FLASK